HMB (Beta-Hydroxy Beta-Methylbutyrate)

 Pooled across multiple RCTs.

 HMB modestly reduced creatine kinase elevation post-exercise, modestly reduced DOMS, improved strength recovery vs placebo.
 Effect sizes generally small.
-CRITICAL CONTEXT: HMB has been heavily marketed in bodybuilding for muscle building in resistance-trained adults — the evidence for THIS population is much weaker than for catabolic conditions (sarcopenia, bed rest, illness).
+Critical context: HMB has been heavily marketed in bodybuilding for muscle building in resistance-trained adults — the evidence for this population is much weaker than for catabolic conditions (sarcopenia, bed rest, illness).
 Wilson et al. 2014 Phillips et al. position stand: HMB's anabolic effect is modest and inferior to creatine + protein for trained individuals.

 Side effects and drug interactions